How do you know if I am the right trainer for you? Let me give you some insight.

 You want help NOW...

-Short and sweet – I have a wait period - this varies from 4-6 weeks depending on the time of year for me to meet with you for an evaluation, and normally there will be a week or 2 wait before we start a program so please put aside about a month on average to be able to begin.
+Short and sweet – I have a wait period which varies from 2-6 weeks depending on your available days/times and the time of year for me to meet with you for an evaluation, and normally there will be a 2-3 week wait before we start a program after the evaluation so please expect this.
+The good news is, I give you access to all my online content & a few things to work on as soon as you accept the quote, so you can get a head start if you want to!

 You want a quick fix or a few random, one-off sessions...